Online Leader Selection for Improved Collective Tracking and Formation Maintenance: Introduction

 The main contributions of this work can be summarized as follows: we introduce a new leader-follower paradigm in which the agents can persistently change the current leadership in order to adapt to both the variation of an external signal source (to be tracked by the group), and to a possibly time-varying communication-graph topology.
-As motion tracking algorithms, we consider two of the most widely used and fully-decentralized multi-agent coordination models (a first-order and a second-order one), and theoretically analyze the effects of a changing leadership over time.
-This is obtained by proposing two suitable error metrics able to quantify the performance of the multi-agent group in tracking the external reference signal and in achieving the desired formation shape.
-We then propose two fully-decentralized \emph{online leader selection algorithms} able to periodically select the `best leader' among the neighbors of the current leader, and we finally provide extensive numerical simulations to show the effectiveness of our approach.
-A preliminary version of the framework proposed in this paper has been presented in~\cite{2011e-FraBueRob}, where, however, only the first-order case and a simpler metrics have been considered.
+For what concerns the motion tracking algorithms, we consider a widely used consensus-like decentralized multi-agent coordination model (see, e.g.,~\cite{2010-MesEge}) and theoretically analyze the effects of a changing leadership over time.
+This is obtained by proposing a suitable error metric able to quantify the performance of the multi-agent group in tracking the external reference signal and in achieving the desired formation shape.
+We then propose a fully-decentralized \emph{online leader selection algorithm} able to periodically select the `best leader' among the neighbors of the current leader, and we finally provide numerical simulations to show the effectiveness of our approach.
+A preliminary version of the framework proposed in this paper has been presented in~\cite{2011e-FraBueRob}, where, however, simpler metrics have been considered, formal proofs were omitted, and simpler case studies were discussed.

-The paper is organized as follows.
-Section~\ref{sec:coll_tracking} defines the problem background and control objectives.
-Section~\ref{sec:first_order_coll_track_algo} analyzes the effects of a leader change in the case of a first-order network, and describes the related decentralized leader selection strategy.
-Section~\ref{sec:lead_sel_second} extends the analysis and leader selection strategy to the case of second-order networks.
-Extensive comparative simulations are then reported in Sec.~\ref{sec:simul}, while Sec.~\ref{sec:concl} provides a final discussion.
-Finally, Appendixes~A and~B provide all the proofs of the theoretical claims stated throughout the paper.